 Explore the life of Joseph and experience this Biblical story of broken trusts, promises, and unwavering faith.
 The adventures of Joseph are combined with the intriguing puzzles in this escape room setting to create a family-friendly game – perfect for your youth group, family gathering, Bible class, or more.
 This focuses on Genesis chapters 37-50.

 Keep Your Family Worship Focused on Jesus

-It can be easy to allow your family worship time with kids to become a family fun time and forget to keep the focus on Jesus.
-It is really important to have family time that includes playing, reading, talking, playing games, and doing crafts, but be intentional about keeping your focus on Jesus during family worship time.
+It can be easy to allow your family worship with kids to become a family fun time and forget to keep the focus on Jesus.
+It is really important to have fun family time that includes playing, reading, talking, playing games, and doing crafts.
+But be intentional about keeping your worship with kids focused on Jesus during your family worship time.

 To recap, there are 7 simple ways to make family worship with kids meaningful and special.

 Here are some additional resources to help you with fresh family worship ideas…

 Praying for your Child